 None of the group's subsidiaries meet the definition of a large company and the company is a low energy user.
 This means that neither the company nor its subsidiaries are obliged to include energy and carbon information in this directors' report.

-Statement of directors' responsibilities in respect of the financial statements
+Statement of directors' responsibilities

 The directors are responsible for preparing the strategic report, the directors' report and the financial statements in accordance with applicable law and regulations.